KlausZhangjt/TSA-FX/docs/report/index.md

 | 4   | 3110.276390 | 0.000000e+00  |
 | 5   | 3753.389311 | 0.000000e+00  |

 From the table, we can see that the p-value of the Ljung-Box test is very small, which means that the squared residuals $\hat{a}_t^2$ are serial correlated.
 The ARCH effect exists in the residuals.
-Then we should consider the GARCH model to study the conditional violatility in the log return series.
+Then we should consider the GARCH model to study the conditional volatility in the log return series.

 ### Forecasting